-Military investigator Colonel Edwards is assigned a case involving Major Cargill, a Korean War POW who is accused of treason.
-Although Cargill admits his guilt and Edwards' superiors are impatiently pushing Edwards to move this case to court martial, Edwards becomes convinced of Cargill's innocence.
+Military investigator Colonel William Edwards is assigned a case involving Major Harry Cargill, a Korean War prisoner of war who is accused of aiding the enemy.
+Although Cargill admits his guilt and Edwards' superiors are impatiently pushing him to move this case to court-martial, Edwards doubts eventually convinces him of Cargill's innocence.
 Written by

 Marty McKee <firstname.lastname@example.org>

 When Miller throws his punch, it clearly misses to the left even though the victim's head snaps back.
 See more »

 Maj.
 Harry Cargill: